Midjourney Announces Ultrasonic CT Full-Body Scanner

 What happened

-Midjourney launched a new business unit called Midjourney Medical and introduced a proposed whole-body ultrasound system branded "Ultrasonic CT."
-Per Midjourney's Medical page, the system is described as producing a full-body scan in 60 seconds without radiation or strong magnetic fields.
-The company states a target to deploy 50,000 scanners worldwide over the next 6 years and to perform "a billion full-body scans every month."
-RadiologyBusiness reports a previously disclosed co-development and licensing agreement with Butterfly Network worth up to $74 million, including a $15 million one-time payment and $10 million annual licensing fees, with up to $9 million in milestone payments referenced in a filing, and says the prototype integrates 40 Butterfly Ultrasound-on-Chip modules per system.
-The Verge and other outlets report widespread skepticism from medical imaging specialists and radiologists about the evidence presented to date.
+Midjourney launched a new business unit, Midjourney Medical, and introduced a full-body ultrasound system it calls "Ultrasonic CT."
+Per Midjourney's Medical page, the system is described as producing a full-body scan in 60 seconds without radiation or strong magnetic fields, with a stated goal of deploying 50,000 scanners worldwide over six years to perform "a billion full-body scans every month."
+RadiologyBusiness reports a previously disclosed co-development and licensing agreement with Butterfly Network worth up to $74 million, including a $15 million one-time payment and $10 million in annual licensing fees, with the prototype integrating 40 Butterfly Ultrasound-on-Chip modules (roughly 358,000 individual transducer elements) per system.

-Whole-body and extended-field ultrasound concepts have circulated in research and product efforts for decades, but they face known physics and clinical-utility limits such as acoustic windowing, bone and air interference, variable soft-tissue contrast versus MRI, and operator-dependent image acquisition.
-Independent validation typically requires phantom studies, blinded reader studies, and clinical trials that compare sensitivity and specificity against established modalities.
-Companies proposing fast, large-scale screening systems commonly need to publish peer-reviewed results and secure regulatory clearances before clinical deployment.
+Whole-body and extended-field ultrasound concepts have circulated in research for decades but face known physics and clinical-utility limits: acoustic windowing, bone and air interference, and variable soft-tissue contrast versus MRI.
+Independent validation for a system like this typically requires phantom studies, blinded reader studies, and clinical trials comparing sensitivity and specificity against established modalities - none of which have been published yet, according to The Verge.
+Astral Codex Ten provides a substantive independent technical analysis of the scanner's underlying claims.

 Context and significance